mikemattner/mikemattner.com/content/tag/economics.md

 ---
 name: Economics
-description: Anything tangential related to the study of economics.
+description: Anything tangentially related to the study of economics.
 ---